Frequently Asked Questions

 Q: Can more than one person buy the same plot of land?

 No. Only one person can legally hold the right to a souvenir plot of land.If you order two plots of the same size, the plots will be next to each other and each plot can have a different owner.
+This is an ideal gift option for couples.

 The title